 2.7 The supplier’s delivery instruction form part of the agreement.

-3.1 The price in the supplier’s order-confirmation is set fixed and exclusive of VAT.
+3.1 Except for price changes in accordance with clause 3.2 the price in the supplier’s order-confirmation is set fixed and exclusive of VAT.
 This price includes the costs of packing material.

 3.2 Supplier is entitled to increase the price retroactively if the cost price determining factors have been subject to an increase.
 These factors include, but are not limited to: production costs, raw and auxiliary materials, energy, products or materials obtained by supplier from third parties, taxes, levies, governmental charges, freight costs and insurance premiums.
 Supplier shall notify purchaser of such increase.

 3.3 Set-off or retention of payment by the purchaser is not allowed, unless supplier confirmed in writing that set-off or retention of payment is allowed by purchaser.

 3.4 Purchaser shall be deemed to be in default without reminder or notice of default if it fails to effect payments due.
 Default interests may be charged at a rate of 12% per year.
 SupplierChemelco may assert claims for loss or damage.